Gather student feedback in engaging ways - applying Rosenshine's principles

 This learning technique requires an open question, which can be answered anonymously or not.
 The anonymity in LessonUp is optional.

 The question you ask depends on what you want your students to learn.
-If you decide to use this learning technique as a plenary, it will be something like: 'What have you learned during this lesson?
+If you decide to use this learning technique as a plenary, it will be something like: 'What have you learnt during this lesson?
 Write everything that comes to mind.'

 As clearly stated, the students have 60 seconds to fill in their post-it.
-To make the time limit clear and visual, make sure you add a set timer to your digital lesson.
+To make the time limit clear and visual, make sure you add a set timer to your lesson.

 To conclude...